Skip to main content

 Developed and refined over the past three decades, the deep plane technique has become the preferred method among elite facial plastic surgeons worldwide.
 The procedure addresses the fundamental cause of facial aging—the descent of deep facial tissues—rather than simply pulling on the skin.

-How Deep Plane Facelift Works
+How Does a Deep Plane Facelift Work?

 The SMAS Layer

 The Superficial Muscular Aponeurotic System (SMAS) is a layer of tissue that connects the facial muscles to the skin.
 In a deep plane facelift, the surgeon works beneath this layer, releasing the retaining ligaments that hold the face in its aged position.
+See how this compares with the SMAS facelift technique, which tightens the same layer from above rather than below.

 By releasing these ligaments—including the zygomatic, masseteric, and mandibular ligaments—the surgeon can lift and reposition the entire midface and lower face as a single unit, creating a natural, harmonious result.